MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/app-only-auth-powershell-v2.md

 description: "Learn about using the Exchange Online V2 module in scripts and other long-running tasks with Modern Authentication and app-only authentication."
 ---

-# App-only authentication in the EXO V2 module
+# App-only authentication for Un-attended Scripts in the EXO V2 module

 > [!NOTE]
 > This feature is currently in Public Preview, and is available in the Preview release of Exchange Online PowerShell V2 Module.